EGorsel/mendix-userlib-cleanup/README.md

    ### 📥 1.1.
 Quick Start

-> In case your browser blocks the .exe file, download the .zip file instead, unzip after downloading and copy paste the 'mx--cleanuserlib.exe' file in the root directory of your Mendix project.
+> In case your browser blocks the .exe file, download the 'mendix-userlib-cleanup-main.zip' file instead, unzip after downloading and copy paste the 'mx--cleanuserlib.exe' file in the root directory of your Mendix project.

    - **Setup**:
       - Download the [latest release](https://github.com/EGorsel/mendix-userlib-cleanup/releases)